Willie McCovey

-Willie Lee McCovey (January 10, 1938 – October 31, 2018), nicknamed "Stretch", "Mac" and "Willie Mac", was an American professional baseball player.
-He played in Major League Baseball as a first baseman from 1959 to 1980, most notably as a member of the San Francisco Giants for whom he played for 19 seasons.
+Willie Lee McCovey (January 10, 1938 – October 31, 2018), nicknamed "Stretch" and "Willie Mac", was an American professional baseball player.
+He played in Major League Baseball as a first baseman from 1959 to 1980, most notably as a member of the San Francisco Giants for whom he played 19 seasons.
 McCovey also played for the San Diego Padres and Oakland Athletics in the latter part of his MLB career.

-A fearsome left-handed power hitter, at the time of his retirement in 1980, McCovey ranked second only to Babe Ruth in career home runs among left-handed batters, and seventh overall.
+A fearsome left-handed power hitter, at the time of his retirement in 1980, McCovey ranked second only to Babe Ruth in career home runs among left-handed batters and seventh overall.
 As of 2022, he ranks 20th overall on baseball's all-time home run list, tied with Ted Williams and Frank Thomas.
 He was a six-time All-Star, three-time home run champion, MVP, and was inducted into the Baseball Hall of Fame in 1986 in his first year of eligibility, only the 16th man so honored, at the time.

 McCovey was known as a dead-pull line drive hitter, causing some teams to employ a shift against him.
 McCovey was called "the scariest hitter in baseball" by pitcher Bob Gibson, seconded by similarly feared slugger Reggie Jackson.
 McCovey hit 521 home runs, 231 of them in Candlestick Park, the most in that park by any player.
 A home run he hit on September 16, 1966, was described as the longest ever hit in that stadium.

 Early life

-McCovey was born in Mobile, Alabama, the seventh child of ten born to Frank McCovey, a railroad worker, and Esther.
+Willie Lee McCovey was born on January 10, 1938, in Mobile, Alabama, the seventh child of ten born to Frank McCovey, a railroad worker, and Esther.
 He began working part time at the age of 12 and dropped out of high school in order to work full time.

 Professional career

 Minor Leagues

 Despite being passed on by scout Ed Scott, who signed Hank Aaron for the Negro American League Indianapolis Clowns, McCovey was invited to a New York Giants tryout camp in Melbourne, Florida, while he was living and working in Los Angeles.
 The invitation came from Giants scout and former Negro league owner Alex Pompez.

 In 1955 McCovey made his professional debut.
 The Sandersville Giants of the Georgia State League in Sandersville, Georgia had McCovey on their roster, with McCovey having signed a contract for $175.00 per month.
 His signing bonus was a mere $500.
 McCovey was 17 years old, 6'2", 165 pounds, and proceeded to hit .305 with 19 home runs, scoring 113 runs in 107 games.

 On his way to the Major Leagues, McCovey played for a San Francisco Giants' farm club in Dallas, Texas that was part of the Class AA Texas League.
-He did not participate when his team played in Shreveport, Louisiana due to segregation in that city.
+He did not participate when his team played in Shreveport, Louisiana, due to segregation in that city.
 He later played for the Pacific Coast League Phoenix Giants just prior to being called up by the San Francisco Giants.